BarsukinSyn/ComfyUI-Enjoyer-Roadmap/samplers-and-schedulers.md

 - **Samplers**: `lms`, `lcm`
 - **Strengths**: They can produce high-quality images with intricate details, suitable for high-resolution tasks.
 - **Weaknesses**: The computational demand is high, making them slower and more resource-intensive.
-- **Best for**: Task demanding ultra-high fidelity and precision, particularly where technical accuracy and detailed corrections are essential, such as in scientific visualizations and high-resolution enhancements.
+- **Best for**: Tasks demanding ultra-high fidelity and precision, particularly where technical accuracy and detailed corrections are essential, such as in scientific visualizations and high-resolution enhancements.

 ### Unified Predictor-Corrector